How to Start Budgeting: A Step-by-Step Guide for Beginners

 - Work toward specific goals like building an emergency fund or paying off debt

-Budgeting isn't about restriction—it's about clarity.
+Budgeting isn't about restriction.
+It's about clarity.
 And clarity leads to confidence.

 Step 1: Gather Your Financial Information